frostybee/ws-course/src/content/docs/lectures/www/status-codes.md

 ---
 :::note

-- HTTP status codes are three-digit numbers sent by a web server in response to a client's request.
+- HTTP status codes are **three-digit numbers** sent by a web server in response to a client's request.
-- They provide information about **the outcome** of the request,helping clients (such as web browsers or APIs) understand whether their request was successful or if there were any issues.
+- They provide information about **the outcome** of the request, helping clients (such as web browsers or APIs) understand whether their request was successful or if there were any issues.
 - They are categorized into **five different classes** based on the **first digit**.
 :::